-Typical subject areas may include: principles of ultrasonic imaging; ultrasound and its propagation in tissue; image generation; ultrasound artifacts; principles of Doppler ultrasound; development of ultrasound imaging technology; equipment choice and manipulation; equipment appraisal and evaluation; image recording; ultrasound bio-effects; quality assurance.
-These are to be linked to image acquisition, optimisation and interpretation, and must be relevant to the clinical applications of ultrasound being studied.
+Typical subject areas may include: Principles of ultrasonic imaging; ultrasound and its propagation in tissue; image generation; ultrasound artifacts; principles of Doppler ultrasound; development of ultrasound imaging technology; equipment choice and manipulation; equipment appraisal and evaluation; image recording; ultrasound bio-effects; quality assurance.
+These are to be linked to image acquisition, optimisation and interpretation, and must be relevant to the Focused Course topic.